 Additionally, some of the things you can do to change the perception and safely answer the question ‘Are motorcycles really more dangerous than cars?’ with a big NO, is to:

 - Get to know your motorcycle well.
 Attend defensive driving courses.

 - Commit to never driving under the influence.

 - Never exceed the speed limit.

 - Learn what it takes to drive safely in any climate, weather condition and learn how to navigate bad road conditions.

 - Take good care of your motorcycle and service it regularly to prevent mechanical equipment failure.

 - Take precautions to ensure that you are visible to drivers of large vehicles.

 - Always wear approved riding gear.

 Riding long distances across the states on a motorcycle can be physically exhausting and dangerous.
-Next time you need to move your motorcycle across great distances, let Nationwide Auto Transportation ship your bike.
+Next time you need to move your motorcycle across great distances, consider shipping your bike instead.